stackup-wallet/keystore/doc/spec.md

 ### Cross-chain fragmentation

 We've mentioned earlier that one significant challenge in scaling account state is ensuring it remains in sync across many chains and access can always be granted on new chains using the latest config.
-Although this standard does not propose a direct solution it does open a pathway for composability with external relayer and solver infrastructure depending on the wallet's preference.
+Although this standard does not propose a direct solution it does open a pathway for composability with external cross-chain infrastructure depending on the wallet's preference.

 Since `Keystore` supports batch updating via `handleUpdates`, this enables any independent entity to update config on behalf of many accounts based on their own agreed upon trust assumptions or incentive models.